-Effective January 1, 2006, we adopted SFAS No. 123(R), Share-Based Payment, using the fair value method, which requires a public entity to measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
-Our financial statements as of and for the three and nine months ended September 30, 2006 and 2007 reflect the impact of SFAS No. 123(R).
+Effective January 1, 2006, we adopted the fair value method of measuring stock-based compensation, which requires a public entity to measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
 We chose the "straight-line" attribution method for allocating compensation costs and recognized the fair value of each stock option on a straight-line basis over the requisite service period of the last separately vesting portion of each award.
 Expected volatility was calculated based on a blended weighted average of historical information of our stock and the weighted average of historical information of similar public entities for which historical information was available.
-The average expected life was determined using the SEC shortcut approach as described in Staff Accounting Bulletin, Disclosure about Fair Value of Financial Instruments, which is the mid-point between the vesting date and the end of the contractual term.
+The average expected life was determined using the mid-point between the vesting date and the end of the contractual term.
 The risk-free interest rate is based on U.S. Treasury, zero-coupon issues with a remaining term equal to the expected life assumed at the date of grant.

-We account for equity instruments issued to non-employees in accordance with the provisions of Emerging Issues Task Force No. 96-18, Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services.
-The equity instruments, consisting of stock options, are valued using the Black-Scholes-Merton valuation model.
+We valued the equity instruments, consisting of stock options, issued to non-employees using the Black-Scholes-Merton valuation model.
 The measurement of stock-based compensation is subject to periodic adjustments as the underlying equity instruments vest.